ashleydonohoe/ashleydonohoe.github.io/Readme.txt

-I used http://cssminifier.com/ to minify the print.css and style.css files.

-Used http://jpeg-optimizer.com/ to reduce the compression of profilepic.jpg from the img folder and pizzaria.jpg from the Views folder.

-Took the pizzeria.jpg image from the images folder and made a resized and compressed copy to use on index.html, reducing the need to scale the large image in HTML and CSS.
-Photoshop was used for both.
+Index.html Optimization Steps

+The major issue in the CRP for this document was the images.
+CSS was used to resize them, and they weren't compressed.
+To fix these issues, I used Photoshop to reduce the compression of profilepic.jpg from the img folder and pizzaria.jpg from the Views folder.
+Photoshop was also used to resize a version of pizzaria.jpg for use on index.html.
+This file was placed in the img folder and reduced the need to scale the large image in HTML and CSS.
+The page score was significantly increased with these changes.
+Finally, I used the tool on http://cssminifier.com/ to minify the print.css and style.css files for index.html, and I removed the link to the external font download from Google.